 After I created a new profile on the transmitter called “KK ET125”, I set Mode to “D16” and Chanel range to “CH1-8”.
 Next, I selected the “Bind” option.
 When the Taranis Q X7 is entering the “Bind” state, it makes a high-pitched beeping.

 Finally, I powered ON the drone while pressing the receiver’s F/S button.
-Successful binding was confirmed by nice solid green light.
-With confidence I put everything back again.
+The successful binding was confirmed by nice solid green light.
+With confidence, I put everything back again.

 After all the above, it still had a good day!
 I was very happy to see the KingKong ET125 taking off gracefully.
 Contrary to my expectations, it is very silent.